WORDS: MICHAEL MCGEARY

 “I actually think the media wasn’t a bad place to be as a woman,” she says.
 “The gender pay gap wasn’t something we even thought about – it didn’t dawn on me that there might be one!”

-Now the children are grown up – Philippa, 27, is a lawyer, and Lawrence, 24, an assistant farm manager on a 2,500-acre estate – she and Mike love walking in the Cleveland Hills and the whole family enjoy outdoor pursuits including jet skiing, power-boating and water skiing at Hartlepool Marina.
+Now the children are grown up – Philippa, 27, is a lawyer, and Lawrence, 24, an assistant farm manager on a 2,500-acre estate – she and Mike love walking and the whole family enjoy outdoor pursuits including jet skiing, power-boating and water skiing at Hartlepool Marina.

 She is passionate about her charity work and is a longstanding patron of Great North Air Ambulance, North East Ladies’ Day, the Sunshine Fund and wheelchair curling team Northern ICE, and worked closely with the Salvation Army for many years.